Hair oil: History

 Ancient Egyptians paid special attention to hair and images of hairdressers are depicted in ancient relics found by archaeologists.
 Archaic texts found during this era had information about “recipes” used by the Egyptians to tackle baldness.
-During this time period people used combs and ointments to groom and style their hair.
+During this time period, people used combs and ointments to groom and style their hair.

+It is also a popular Ancient Indian technique, it was often used as a predecessor of the modern shampoo.

 Uses

-Many cosmetic products including shampoo, heat protectant, hair drops, or hair masks contain oils.
+Many cosmetic products including shampoo, heat protectants, hair drops, or hair masks contain oils.

 Humans produce natural hair oil called sebum from glands around each follicle.
 Other mammals produce similar oils such as lanolin.
 Similar to natural oils, artificial hair oils can decrease scalp dryness by forming hydrophobic films that decrease transepidermal water loss, reducing evaporation of water from the skin.
-Oils on the hair can reduce the absorption of water that damages hair strands through repeated hygral stress as hair swells when wet, then shrinks as it dries.
+Oils on the hair can reduce the absorption of water that damages hair strands through repeated hygral stress as the hair swells when wet, then shrinks as it dries.
 Oils also protect cuticle cells in the hair follicle and prevent the penetration of substances like surfactants.
 Saturated and monounsaturated oils diffuse into hair better than polyunsaturated ones.